Sharan (actor): Personal life

 Sharan was born into a family of theater artists.
 His grandparents and parents were reckoned artistes at the Gubbi theater.
 His younger sister Shruthi, is an actress.
 He has another younger sister.
 Though he was pushed to acting genre by his parents, his initial interest was in music and was part of an orchestra as a singer.
 He cut his own private devotional albums and also sang the title tracks for television series.

 Sharan's first tryst in acting began with a television series aired in Doordarshan channel.
-Subsequently he began to get offers to act in various television serials resulting in director Siddlingaiah spotting his talent and offer him a small comedy role for his film Prema Prema Prema.
+Subsequently he began to get offers to act in various television serials resulting in director S. Mahendar spotting his talent and offer him a small comedy role for his film Karpoorada Gombe.

 Career

-Sharan made his acting debut with a small role in Siddalingaiah's Prema Prema Prema (1996).
+Sharan made his acting debut with a small role in S. Mahendar's Karpoorada Gombe (1996).
 Since then he featured in over 100 films as a comedian and supporting actor.
 He was mostly noticed for his comic flavor in films such as Friends (2002), Monalisa (2004), Jothe Jotheyali (2006), Pallakki (2007), Maleyali Jotheyali (2009) among several others.